mweidner037/list-positions-formatting/README.md

 - `addMark` and `deleteMark` return changes to the current winning formatting.
 - `save()` and `load(savedState)` save and load the current set of marks, similar to list-positions's save and load methods.
 - `getActiveMarks(pos)` and `getAllMarks(pos)` give you more info about the marks covering a given Position.
+- There is no way to modify an existing mark, and you should avoid modifying IMark objects in-place.
+Instead, delete the current mark and add a modified version.

 **Warning:** Similar to list-positions's List class, you must [manage metadata](https://github.com/mweidner037/list-positions#managing-metadata) for a Formatting instance.
 Typically, you're already managing metadata for a List/Outline/LexList storing your actual values; it is then sufficient to share that list's `Order` with your Formatting instance, via the `order` constructor argument.